lohieth-rvrl/My-Profile/README.md

 # My-Profile
-This my profile created using html,css and javascript.
+This is my profile created using html,css and javascript.

 Please review our [Code of Conduct](CODE_OF_CONDUCT.md) to understand the expected behavior within our community.